iitis/DatagenCopulaBased.jl/README.md

 The function takes also following named parameters:

-* λ vector of chosen parameters of "Marshal-Olkin" copula, in bivariate case [λ₁ λ₂] - by default = [6., 3.], in tri-variate case [λ₁ λ₂ λ₃, λ₁₂₃] - by default = [6., 3., 1., 15.], parameters λᵢⱼ are calculated from required Pearson correlation;
+* λ - vector of chosen parameters of "Marshal-Olkin" copula, in bivariate case [λ₁ λ₂] - by default = [6., 3.], in tri-variate case [λ₁ λ₂ λ₃, λ₁₂₃] - by default = [6., 3., 1., 15.], reminding parameters λᵢⱼ
+are calculated from required Pearson correlation;
- * ν is a parameter of t-student copula, the number of degrees of freedom,
+ * ν - is a parameter of t-student copula, the number of degrees of freedom,
-* a is a vector if the difference of frechet bivariate copulas parameters, a = α - β.
+* a - is a difference of frechet bivariate copulas parameters, a = α - β.

+For exemplary use see:

 ```